-Joe Biden Says ‘I’m Not Sorry For Anything I Have Ever Done’
+Joe Biden Says ‘I’m Not Sorry For Anything That I Have Ever Done’

 “That’s not the reputation I’ve had since I was in high school, for God’s sakes,” he said in response to a reporter’s question.

-Biden released a video on Wednesday on social media in which he acknowledged that he is of a different era, and vowed to adjust his behavior to comport with modern gender mores.
+Biden released a video on Wednesday on social media in which he acknowledged that he is of a different era and vowed to adjust his behavior to comport with modern gender mores.
 In his comments to reporters on Friday, Biden also acknowledged that he will “have to change somewhat how I campaign.”